-In 2015, World Monuments Fund launched Bridge to Crafts Careers, an initiative established to provide training in the preservation trades.
-The program offers underrepresented young adults in the New York City areahands-on technical training with the opportunity for placement in a stable career.
+In 2015, World Monuments Fund (WMF) launched Bridge to Crafts Careers (B2CC), an initiative established to offer youth aged 18-27 in the New York City area hands-on technical training with the opportunity for placement in a stable career.

-For its pilot program, WMF partnered with Woodlawn Conservancy, which manages the historic Woodlawn Cemetery in the Bronx, New York, and the International Masonry Institute (IMI).
-Twelve paid interns participated in a summer program at the cemetery, which contains a large variety of stone types and excessively sized monuments and mauseolea, to receive training in stone masonry preservation.
-The interns were recruited from New York City public high schools focusing on preservation, including the Williamsburg High School of Architecture and Design, and Bronx International High School, as well as from local social services agencies like The Door and Opportunities for a Better Tomorrow.
-All interns were required to have a high school diploma or a GED.
+For its pilot program, WMF partnered with the Woodlawn Conservancy, in connection with the historic Woodlawn Cemetery in the Bronx, New York, and the International Masonry Institute (IMI).
+Twelve paid interns participated in a summer program at the cemetery, home to a variety of stone types and large monuments and mausolea.
+The interns were recruited from New York City public high schools with a preservation focus, as well as local social services agencies such as The Door and Opportunities for a Better Tomorrow.

-Building on the success of the 2015 pilot, additional internship programs were held at Woodlawn Cemetery in 2016 and 2017, continuing to feed budding craftspeople into the preservation work force.
-In summer 2017, an additional training program was developed with the New York City Department of Education to introduce junior and senior high school students to potential careers in preservation crafts.
-Two six-week programs were held simultaneously at Woodlawn Cemetery and the historic Green-Wood Cemetery in Brooklyn.
+Building on the success of the 2015 pilot, additional internship programs were held at Woodlawn Cemetery in 2016 and every year since, continuing to feed new craftspeople into the preservation work force.

 Expansions at Green-Wood and Woodlawn